By Adrienne Ciskey, Lab Project Manager, Center for REALTOR® Technology, NAR

 A Pocket Guide to Cleaner Air: Plants for Commercial Spaces is the first in a series of guides written to help REALTORS® lead the way in thinking about making indoor spaces better places to live and work.
 The EPA estimates that we spend about 90% of our time indoors, but that the air inside is actually worse than the air outside due to high levels of CO2 and other gasses.
 Knowing how to mitigate these gasses before they cause health problems can help us all live better lives, and by adding just a few plants to our indoor spaces, we can be on our way to a healthier lifestyle.

-Over the past few months, the NAR’s Center for REALTOR® Technology (CRT) Labs, Information Services, and Information Technology departments have been working together to research and write a guide for commercial practitioners who are interested in educating their clients about indoor environmental quality concerns.
+Over the past few months, the NAR’s Center for REALTOR® Technology (CRT) Labs, Member Support, and Information Technology departments have been working together to research and write a guide for commercial practitioners who are interested in educating their clients about indoor environmental quality concerns.
 With a focus on easily-accessible plants, the Pocket Guide to Cleaner Air serves as a valuable tool for REALTORS® to assist office managers, company executives, and others in making decisions that can positively impact office workers’ moods, productivity, and quality of life.

 Research shows that not only does maintaining consistent, high-quality air directly impact workers’ quality of life, but that those making decisions about where a company’s offices are located are willing to spend more money for green features – with indoor air quality considerations being the feature most often requested when looking at new spaces.
 Instead of installing expensive new HVAC systems with filtration, plants can be used to improve indoor air quality at a fraction of the cost.